OrchardCMS/OrchardDoc/Documentation/Adding-custom-settings.markdown

         }
     }

-We're now going to create setting and defaults wired with specific content type (like Page, User, Blog etc.).
+We're now going to create settings and defaults wired with specific content type (like Page, User, Blog etc.).

-## Defining settings for content type
+## Defining settings for Content Types

 This looks much different comparing to the previous one, but also requires less coding.
 There are just two classes and one shape involved and that's all.
-As previously, we'll use the simplified examples taken from the [Orchard Sharing](http://orchardsharing.codeplex.com/) project.
+As before, we'll use the simplified examples taken from the [Orchard Sharing](http://orchardsharing.codeplex.com/) project.

-The goal which we want to achieve today can be described as:
+The goal:
 > "I want all of my Blog Posts to have ShareBar with the same look."

 Imagine that you're writing posts via LiveWriter (like me).